|

 Source: Enterprise Florida

-Major Destinations of Florida-Origin Exports 2008 (millions of dollars)
+Major Destinations of Florida-Origin Exports 2012

 Rank